Contents

 It is a pretty painful process unless you are printing all approval emails.

-A purchase requisition system provides the following:
+A procurement software with a purchase requisition feature provides the following:

-2. An easy way for managers to approve the purchase requisitions faster.
+• An easy way for managers to approve the purchase requisitions faster.

-3. A central place to track all your spending.
+• A central place to track all your spending.

-4. Always accessible cloud-based purchasing system.
+• Always accessible cloud-based purchasing system.

 If you are ready to automate the manual purchasing process, Here are the key features you would need in purchasing requisition management software.

-Purchasing request
+Purchasing Request

 The first step is to automate the manual purchase request process for employees.